Sangiovese in Sonoma County

 Sonoma Valley

-Facing southwest on the slopes of the Mayacamas, Sonoma Valley’s higher elevation vineyards show promise with Sangiovese, often blended ‘Super Tuscan’ style with Cabernet.
+Facing southwest on the slopes of the Mayacamas Mountains, Sonoma Valley’s higher elevation vineyards are ideal for producing Sangiovese, which is sometimes blended ‘Super Tuscan’ style with Cabernet.

 Share your experience using #SonomaCounty or #LifeOpensUp